Gojer16/Elevare/README.md

    ```

 4. **Set up your environment variables:**
-   - Create a `.env.local` file in the `client` directory
+   - Create a `.env.local` file in the `client` directory.
-   - Add the necessary environment variables (e.g., database connection strings, API keys)
+   - Add the necessary environment variables (e.g., database connection strings, API keys).
-   - Refer to `.env.example` for a template
+   - Refer to `.env.example` for a template.

 5. **Run the development server:**
    ```bash